NaCI/Kotlin_Android_Tutorials/kotlinFlowsBasics/README.md

 ## KOTLIN FLOWS

+Flows are cold, asynchronous streams.
 Flow is a stream that produces values asynchronously.
 Furthermore, Flow uses coroutines internally.
 And because of this, it enjoys all the perks of structured concurrency.

 When you cancel the scope, you also release any running coroutines.
 The same rules apply to